Now...a little more on the induction skill known as the Re-Reading State Test.

 Now let's look at the context in which you would perform an RST while dreaming.

-Since you truly are dreaming, there are many true indications that you are dreaming--meaning your dream is fraught with dreamsigns.
-At this point, you are already considering that you are dreaming.
-Essentially, there is no need to elicit another dreamsign by reality testing because ideally you would have already recognized one of the many dreamsigns around you.
+Since you truly are dreaming, there should be indications that you are dreaming—because dreams are fraught with dreamsigns.
+If you're already considering that you're dreaming, essentially, there's no need to elicit another dreamsign by reality testing because ideally you would've already recognized one of the many dreamsigns around you.
 In fact, conducting a state test at this point can actually undermine your lucidity.
-Here, it is better to focus on recognizing the dreamsigns that are already present and trusting your lucidity, as opposed to conducting a state test that has a chance of resulting in a false negative.
+Here, it is better to focus on recognizing the dreamsigns that are already present and trusting your lucidity, as opposed to conducting a state test that has a chance of producing a false negative.

 Admittedly, it is still possible to overlook dreamsigns and the RST can be a useful back-up tool for becoming lucid in such cases.
-Still, it may help to tweak how you focus your mind’s intentions in a way that could be more productive--namely, by focusing more on dreamsign awareness, and letting go of the notion that you have to reality test in dreams to get lucid.
-Understanding these concepts more thoroughly will help you keep evolving as a lucid dreamer.
+Still, it may help to tweak how you focus your mind’s intentions in a way that could be more productive—namely, by focusing more on dreamsign awareness, and letting go of the notion that you have to reality test in dreams to get lucid.
+Understanding these concepts more thoroughly will help you evolve as a lucid dreamer.

-These concepts get easier and easier the more you are exposed to them and put them into practice--just like learning any skill.
-Need more guidance?
-There are more opportunities to connect.
+These concepts get easier and easier the more you are exposed to them and put them into practice—just like learning any skill.